2023 Baltimore Ravens season: AFC Championship: vs. (3) Kansas City Chiefs

 This was the Ravens' fifth appearance in the AFC Championship Game and second postseason meeting against the Kansas City Chiefs.
 The Chiefs were playing in their 6th consecutive AFC title game and the Ravens were attempting to reach their third Super Bowl in franchise history.
 The Ravens also hosted the AFC title game for the first time in franchise history.

 The game was a relatively low-scoring game to decide the AFC's representation in Super Bowl LVIII.
 Both teams struggled offensively as the score was 17–7 at halftime, with the Chiefs scoring 10 points in the second quarter.
 The Ravens ended up turning the ball over a total of three times, with the final two turnovers coming during crucial drives during the fourth quarter.
-In the fourth quarter Zay Flowers fumbled the ball while plunging to the end zone goal line thus both damaging the points attempt and turning over the ball.
+In the fourth quarter Zay Flowers fumbled the ball while plunging to the end zone goal line thus negating the scoring attempt by turning over the ball.
 The Ravens found themselves down 17–7 with 10:35 to go in the fourth quarter.
 The Ravens drove down the field to the Chiefs' 25-yard line until QB Lamar Jackson made a crucial mistake, throwing into triple coverage that was intercepted by Chiefs safety Deon Bush in the end zone.
 Despite the interception, the Ravens' defense allowed no points on the drive following the interception and the Ravens received the ball again.
 The Ravens would go down the field before settling for a field goal to cut the Chiefs' lead to seven.
 The Chiefs received the ball with 2:34 to go in the fourth and ultimately iced the game with a 32-yard pass to Marquez Valdes-Scantling to seal the Chiefs' second consecutive trip to the Super Bowl.